 A logo is a mark of identity for easy recognition.
 It is comprised of pictorial or typographic elements and forms part of a bigger identity package to communicate a company’s identity and values.
 The compression and distillation of meaning from big and complex concepts to a simple mark is what makes good logo design.

 What is good logo design?

-Good logo design is timeless – A great logo must be long-lasting and not follow fashion, graphic or cultural trends that are often fleeting and impermanent.
+- Good logo design is timeless – A great logo must be long-lasting and not follow fashion, graphics or cultural trends that are often fleeting and impermanent.

 SBS is Australia’s multicultural and multilingual broadcaster.
 It is a broadcasting channel that stands for diversity and storytelling to connect humanity from all cultures and corners of the earth.

 The SBS logo is based on the mercator map which is a flattened view of the world in which we live, representing diversity of views in people from all around the world.
 The logo was redesigned in 2008 as part of the rebrand of the channel to shed its former image.
 The new logo uses a lighter-cut Helvetica Neue typeface which presents a fresh and crisp image for the company.